 When our customers choose a delivery time, we choose the most efficient transportation modes to meet it.
 That may mean using a truck instead of a plane, or a train instead of a truck.
 Since these various modes of transportation in our sector have different energy intensities (energy required per unit of volume transported), UPS uses an intermodal shifting strategy.
 It allows us to fluidly shift transport modes in real time to reduce energy intensity whenever possible.

-Since 2010, we have avoided more than 21 million metric tonnes of carbon emissions by shifting delivery volume to the most efficient method.
+In 2017, we avoided more than 3.7 million metric tonnes of carbon emissions by shifting delivery volume to the most efficient method.
 This includes from aircraft to truck, and shifting from truck to rail.